 If your fuel is low, your vehicle's CHECK GAGES light on your instrument panel cluster will come on.
+See "Check Gages Light" in the Index.

 Reduced Engine Power Light (V6 Engine Only)

 The REDUCED ENG PWR warning light should come on in your instrument panel cluster for a three-second bulb check when you first start your vehicle.